You can avoid the common mistakes made by male bodybuilders. These simple strategies will more easily create a stellar physique and lasting health.

 This excess blood sugar – referred to as glycation – can be damaging.

-In fact, unofficially, doctors sometimes glance at your fasting glucose number to quickly ascertain how your body is aging on the inside.
+Unofficially, doctors sometimes glance at your fasting glucose number to quickly ascertain how your body is aging on the inside.

 The solution?
 To eat mostly vegetables and lean meat.

 Anecdotally, I can also tell you that there’s something about an inflammatory diet that shows up in the face.
-After years of training clients, I can usually look at a client’s face and see who’s been eating flour, cheese, or alcohol.
+After years of training clients, I usually look at a client’s face and see who’s been eating flour, cheese, or alcohol.

-5. Male Bodybuilders Over 50 with Ratio Disproportion
+5. Male Bodybuilders with Ratio Disproportion

 In training, older men have an unconscious tendency to focus on “mirror muscles,” which are those muscles above the waist and in front of your torso.